Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Conclusion

 \section{Conclusion}

-In this paper, we present a new simple and effective approach for the global solution of a (non-convex) linearly constrained quadratic problem (QP) by combining the use of the problem's necessary KKT conditions together with state-of-the-art integer programming solvers.
-This is done via a reformulation of the QP as a mixed-integer linear program (MLIP).
-We show that in general, this MILP reformulation can be done for QPs with a bounded feasible set via fundamental results related to the solution of perturbed linear systems of equations \citep[see, e.g.,][]{GuleHR95}.
-In practice, this approach is shown to typically outperform the benchmark solver \qBB\ on a test set including instances considered in the literature of global solution of QPs, together with additional standard quadratic programming (SQP) problems.
-The performance of this methodology in the latter class of problems allows for the potential use of this solution approach as a basis for the solution of {\em copositive programs} \citep[cf.,][]{Dur10}.
-This will be an interesting direction of future research work.
+In this paper, we present a new simple and effective approach for the global solution of (non-convex) linearly constrained quadratic problems (QP) by combining the use of the problem's necessary KKT conditions together with state-of-the-art integer programming solvers.
+This is done via a reformulation of the QP as a mixed-integer linear program~(MILP).
+We show that in general, this MILP reformulation can be obtained for QPs with a bounded primal feasible set via fundamental results related to the solution of perturbed linear systems of equations \citep[see, e.g.,][]{GuleHR95}.
+In practice, \qIP is shown to typically outperform by orders of magnitude \qBB, \BARON, and \cplex on standard QPs.
+For general QPs, \qIP outperforms \qBB, outperforms \BARON in most instances, while \cplex performs the best on these instances.
+For box-constrained QPs, \qIP has a comparable performance to \qBB and \BARON in small- to medium-scale instances, but is outperformed by these solvers on large-scale instances, while \cplex performs the best on box-constrained QP instances.
+Also, unlike \qBB, the solution approach proposed here is able to solve QP instances whose dual feasible set is unbounded.
+The performance of this methodology on standard QP problems allows for the potential use of this solution approach as a basis for the solution of {\em copositive programs} \citep[cf.,][]{Dur10}.
+Which is an interesting direction of future research work.

-Recall that the proposed IP formulation of general QPs requires the computation of Hoffman-like bound's \citep[see, e.g.,][]{Hoff52} on the system of linear equations defining the problem's feasible set.
-Thus, obtaining general and effectively computable Hoffman-like bounds is another interesting open question.
+The proposed IP formulation of general QPs requires the computation of certain type of Hoffman bound \citep[see, e.g.,][]{Hoff52} on the system of linear equations defining the problem's feasible set.
+Thus, obtaining general and effectively computable bounds of this type is an interesting open question.

-We finish by mentioning that a basic implementation of the proposed solution approach referred as \qIP\ is publicly available at \url{https://github.com/xiawei918/quadprogIP}, together with pointers to the test instances used in the article for the numerical experiments.
+We finish by mentioning that a basic implementation of the proposed solution approach referred as \qIP\ is publicly available at \url{https://github.com/xiawei918/quadprogIP}, together with pointers to the test instances used in the article for the numerical experiments, and the raw data of all the solution times used to construct the figures throughout the article in the PDF file {\tt raw data.pdf}.